Jeremy “Jer” D. W. Clifton

 Clifton, J. D. W. (in prep).
 A short form measure of primal world beliefs.

 Clifton, J. D. W. (in prep).
-What beliefs might possible explain personality?
+What beliefs might possibly explain personality?

 Clifton, J. D. W. (in prep).
 The evolutionary origins of primals: The human capacity for flexibility in primal world beliefs as a signature adaptation.